-With an extension of over 720 km², the desert of Wadi Rum is located 300km south from Amman and 100km from Jordan.
+With an extension of over 720 km², the desert of Wadi Rum is located 300km south from Amman and 100km from Petra.

 With no direct connection to Amman, most independent travellers visit Wadi Rum from Petra or Aqaba, as both of them have daily buses to the desert.
 The connections are extremely limited though, so doing a day tour is always a more convenient option.

 My visit to Wadi Rum was part of a 3-day trip from Israel to Jordan with Abraham Tours.
 After an incredible day in the city of Petra, we drove for about an hour and a half to spend an exciting day riding a 4x4 jeep across the desert.

 Temperatures in the desert can be ridiculously high, so come well prepared!
 My visit took place in May and the sun was barely bearable after midday.
 Good thing is that at least we had some breeze while riding the card!

 After another early rise and just before starting our ride across the desert, we said goodbye to the city of Petra with a very peculiar view from the top.
 In fact, the ruins are so well hidden, that all we could see is a rocky landscape.

 Seeing Petra from the distance helps one understand how the city could remain hidden for centuries.
 Nobody could ever imagine that such an outstanding wonder could be found behind those rocks, which helped the local bedouins keep Petra as a secret for over a thousand years.